kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 `kubelet.config.k8s.io/v1beta1 KubeletConfiguration` Kind, which is passed to kubelet as a config file or, beta as of Kubernetes 1.30, a config directory ([ref](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/)).
+<<[UNRESOLVED consider KubeletConfiguration again, and/or motivate per node or
-Since this is a per-node configuration that likely will be set on a subset of nodes, or potentially even differently per node, it's important that it can be manipulated with a command-line flag, as `KubeletConfiguration` is intended to be shared between nodes, and so lifecycle tooling that configures nodes can expose it more transparently.
+per node pool cases better]>> Since this is a per-node configuration that likely will be set on a subset of nodes, or potentially even differently per node, it's important that it can be manipulated with a command-line flag, as `KubeletConfiguration` is intended to be shared between nodes, and so lifecycle tooling that configures nodes can expose it more transparently.

 Exposed command-line configuration for Kubelet are defined by [`struct KubeletFlags`](https://github.com/kubernetes/kubernetes/blob/release-1.31/cmd/kubelet/app/options/options.go#L54)